 Brian H. Nathanson, PhD

 Brian Nathanson is the co-founder and Chief Executive Officer of OptiStatim, LLC, a consulting firm specializing in mathematical modeling in health care for both commercial and academic clients.
 He has a doctorate in Industrial Engineering and Operations Research from the University of Massachusetts at Amherst.
+In 2013, he achieved diplomate status in the Society of Health Systems.
 His research interests are in benchmarking, applying operations research methods to clinical health care problems, and econometrics.
 A majority of his recent projects have focused on critical care or emergency medicine, with an emphasis on sepsis.
 He is also very active in the Institute of Industrial Engineers and INFORMS.